 Criminal background checks are increasingly common in California - for everything from employment to apartment renting.
 In this article, we provide an introduction to criminal background checks and what can and cannot show up on them.

 If you face a current criminal charge and wonder how it may impact a future background check, or if you want to clean up a conviction in your past, our California Criminal Defense Attorneys may be able to help.1

 In this article, we cover:

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group for a consultation.

-A criminal background check is when a company or other entity runs a search to find out whether you've ever been arrested or prosecuted for a crime.
+A criminal background check is when a company or other entity performs a search to find out whether you've ever been arrested or prosecuted for a crime.
 A criminal background check includes searches for past felony crimes in California and misdemeanor crimes in California.